VAISHNAVI-P-K/customer-support-ticket-triage/README.md

    The Ticket Description column is used as the primary text input for classification and prioritization.

-# Tools and Technologies Used
+## Tools and Technologies Used

-   ▪︎ Python
+   ▪︎ Python – Core programming language

-   ▪︎ Google Colab
+   ▪︎ Google Colab – A cloud-based Jupyter notebook environment used for project development and execution.

    ▪︎ Pandas – Data analysis and manipulation